 - .
 We could be more vulnerable to general adverse economic and industry conditions. - .
 We may find it more difficult to obtain additional financing to fund future working capital, capital expenditures and other general corporate requirements. - .
 We will be required to dedicate a substantial portion of our cash flow from operations to the payment of principal and interest on our debt, reducing the available cash flow to fund other projects. - .
-We may have limited flexibility in planning for, or reacting to, changes in our business and in the industry. - .
-We will have a competitive disadvantage relative to other less leveraged companies in our industry.
+We may have limited flexibility in planning for, or reacting to, changes in our business and in the industry. - We will have a competitive disadvantage relative to other less leveraged companies in our industry.

+Our ability to service our debt and to fund planned capital expenditures in connection with our business strategy will depend, to a degree, on factors beyond our control, including general economic, financial, competitive and regulatory environments.
 We cannot guarantee that we will be able to generate enough cash flow from operations or that we will be able to obtain enough capital to service our debt or fund our planned capital expenditures.
 In addition, we may need to refinance some or all of our indebtedness on or before maturity.
 We cannot guarantee, however, that we will be able to refinance our indebtedness on commercially reasonable terms or at all.

 Currently we have debt instruments in place which restrict our ability to incur more indebtedness, pay dividends, create liens, sell assets and engage in certain mergers and acquisitions.
 Some of our subsidiaries, under the debt instruments, are also required to maintain specific financial ratios.
 Our ability to comply with the restrictions of these instruments and to satisfy our debt obligations will depend on our future operating performance.
 If we fail to comply with the debt restrictions, we will be in default under those instruments, which in some cases would cause the maturity of substantially all of our long-term indebtedness to be accelerated.
-See "Description of Certain Indebtedness".
+See "Description of Certain Indebtedness" and "Description of Capital Stock--Senior Exchangeable Preferred Stock".